tangshuang/tyshemo/docs/schema.md

     // optional, when an error occurs caused by this property, what to do with the error
     catch: (error) => {},

+    // --- the following items only works in Model ---

+    // optional, function or boolean, use schema.hidden(field) to check whether the field should be hidden
+    hidden: Boolean,

+    // when this field's value changed, the `watch` schema option will be invoke watch({ value }) {},

+    // any other information could be put here in `extra`
+    extra: {},
   },
 })
 ```